 This desire is what eventually led Brad to BYU-Pathway.
 He was inspired by the organization’s goals and wanted to be part of it.
-He was hired as the support coordinator in 2012 but, after a year, transitioned to BYU-Idaho to work in other roles.
+He was hired as the support coordinator in 2012, but after a year, he transitioned to BYU-Idaho to work in other roles.
 Then, in July 2018, Brad returned to BYU-Pathway as the data management and planning officer and moved to the new headquarters in Salt Lake City, Utah.

 As the data management and planning officer, Brad and his team provide employees access to data they need to perform their duties, such as email lists, missionary and student records, and yearly statistics.

 Brad is grateful for the opportunity to be a part of the way BYU-Pathway serves students around the world.